stevensugi/2.-demo-repo2/README.md

 ## Local development

-1. open index.html in your browser
+1. This is to learn GIT